 Bowman & Company, LLP

-Michael Anselmo, CPA, will join Bowman and Company, LLP as a Senior Manager – Tax, starting September 16th, 2024.
+We are proud to announce Michael Anselmo, CPA, joined Bowman and Company, LLP as a Senior Manager in the Tax Department on September 16th, 2024.

 Michael is a Certified Public Accountant with over 17- years of experience in public accounting.